 Float Festival is celebrated at the famous Meenakshi Amman Temple which is dedicated to Goddess Meenakshi who is believed to be the reincarnation of Goddess Parvati.

 This noted festival's dates change basis the Thai calendar aka Tamil Calendar.
 It is celebrated on a full moon night between the months of January and February.
 In 2020, the festival is believed to be starting from mid-January until February 15, although no dates have been confirmed as yet.

 It was King Thirumala Nayaka who came up with this event during the 17th century.
 It is believed that the king had built a palatial mansion during the construction of which a large area of land was dug up for brick making.

-Later, the king ordered the construction of a lake on that part of the land, spread across 5 kilometers.
+Later, the king ordered the construction of a lake on that part of the land, spread across 5 kilometres.
 The water for the lake, which is known as Teppakulam, was taken from the Vaigai River.

 The lake is situated on the eastern side of the Meenakshi Temple.
 And, it was King Nayaka only who started the custom of taking the holy idols for a boat ride in the tank on his birthday which is now celebrated as Float Festival.

 1. Ritual of the Festival.
 At dawn, a procession of the idols of Lord Sundareshwar and Goddess Meenakshi are carried out, starting from the Meenakshi Amman Temple.
 These deities are then taken to the tank in gold-coloured palanquins accompanied by elephants, horses, musicians and a huge number of devotees.

 They are then placed in a mandapam on the banks of the Teppakulam lake for the devotees to worship them.
 After a few hours, the idols are again carried in palanquins on a raft-like structure which is colourfully decorated with different flower garlands, paper lanterns, etc.